cnikolai/TrainSchedulerAdvanced2/README.md

 ## Overview

-This project is a Train Schedule application that works with firebase.
-Open the [project start page](https://cnikolai.github.io/MyPortfolio/portfolio.html).
+This project is a Train Schedule Advanced application that works with firebase.
+Open the [project start page](https://cnikolai.github.io/TrainSchedulerAdvanced2/).
 Click on Train Scheduler.
 Enter the information in the input fields.
 Be sure to note the format of the inputs.

 - - -